iPanja/gameboy-rust/README.md

 It also contains a basic GUI ([egui](https://github.com/emilk/egui), [pixels](https://github.com/parasyte/pixels)) with features such as:

-1. Loading ROMs from your system
+1. Loading ROMs from your file system
 2. Customizing keybinds and saving/restoring them
 3. (WIP) A game save manager

 ### Alternative GUIs

+The other two crates, listed below, are alternative GUIs that you may use.
+If you are looking to just play a game however, just use the default GUI inside of the <a href="#emulator">emulator crate</a>.
+If you do wish to use one of the options below, simply run `cargo run` in either directory/crate to start!

 - **(Recommended)** `frontend-imgui`: Debugger and non-scaling display using a dear-imgui binding, [imgui-rs](https://github.com/imgui-rs/imgui-rs).
 - _(Buggy, do not use)_ `frontend-egui`: Minimalistic, scaling display using the rust crate [egui](https://github.com/emilk/egui).

-Currently there are two separate frontends/user interfaces that actually allow you to run/play the emulator.
-Simply run `cargo run` in either directory to start!

-This project is still a work in progress especially the user interfaces.
+This project is still a work in progress, especially the user interfaces.
 They require a lot more polishing and some of these plans are listed in the <a href="#roadmap">roadmap</a></li>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>